 The complaint alleges storm water runoff from upstream is damaging both the golf course and the river.
 (WRDW-TV / Oct.
 19, 2011)

-The Jones Creek Golf Course and the Savannah Riverkeeper are suing Columbia County and 12 other defendants, mostly area builders and developers.
+This week, Jones Creek Golf Course and the Savannah Riverkeeper sued Columbia County and 12 other defendants, most of them builders and developers.

 Have information or an opinion about this story?
 Click here to contact the newsroom.

 Copyright WRDW-TV News 12.
 All rights reserved.
 This material may not be republished without express written permission.